 - Advanced Wi-fi or Hot Spot config.

-More to the point – MDM good for mobile devices and bad for other endpoints (i.e. laptops, desktop computers, servers, etc.).
-With MDM out of the unification equation, who do we turn to?
+More to the point – MDM is good for mobile devices and bad for other endpoints (i.e. laptops, desktop computers, servers, etc.).
+With MDM out of the unification equation, what is the next option?
 EMM, of course.
 Compared to MDM, EMM (Enterprise Mobility Management) is a little more inclusive.
 More specifically, EMM solutions can curate some endpoint-like components (e.g. wireless access points) and, of course, IoT devices.

 In a nutshell, EMM will allow you to: